cirosantilli/linux-cheat/kernel/kernel-module.md

 `mice` is the combination of all mice, and each other `mouseX` is a single mouse device.

-## dev/random and dev/urandom

-## system calls that use the char file
+##system calls that use the char file

 since the char file is not a real file but a representation of some hardware, you have furnish methods used by system calls that deal with files